-Offshore oil and gas industries are facing a unique challenge.
-Advances in geology and drilling techniques have driven many older, aging platforms beyond their designed lifespan for continuous production.
+Offshore oil and gas industries are facing a unique challenge: advancements in geology and drilling techniques have driven many older, aging platforms beyond their designed lifespan for continuous production.

-This could lead to some serious safety as well as asset management issue.
-Aged pipelines and worn-out cables are susceptible to oil leakage and wire overheat, which is a dangerous combination.
+This could lead to some serious safety as well as asset management issues.
+Aged pipelines and worn-out cables are susceptible to oil leakage and wire overheating, which is a dangerous combination.
 Besides, it would lead to energy loss or material damage.

-Oil and gas field therefore requires periodic inspection.
-However, due to vastness of platforms and complexity of the infrastructure, traditional Inspection methods are costly and impractical.
+The oil and gas field, therefore, requires periodic inspection.
+However, due to the vastness of platforms and the complexity of the infrastructure, traditional Inspection methods are costly and impractical.
 The key challenge is to find a way to efficiently monitor and maintain extensive fields.

-Thermal imaging cameras can perfectly fulfill Oil and pipes industry’s need.
-FOTRIC 348A handheld cameras are used to intuitively identify and diagnose worn-out insulation layer on pipes, aged flange joints, and failing cable wires from afar.
+Thermal imaging cameras can perfectly fulfill the oil and pipes industry’s needs.
+FOTRIC 348A handheld cameras are used to intuitively identify and diagnose worn-out insulation layers on pipes, aged flange joints, and failing cable wires from afar.

-The FOTRIC 348A’s superb image quality combined with resolution of 640x480 and high sensitivity of 40mk, can accurately find insulator’s missing area or other aging problems.
+The FOTRIC 348A’s superb image quality combined with the resolution of 640x480 and high sensitivity of 40 mK, can accurately find the insulator’s missing area or other aging problems.

 Its length measurement function with laser ranger makes locating and replacing faulty insulators much easier.